aravindhbalaji04/twitter-clone/README.md

-# Chat App MVP
+# Twitter Clone

-This is a Next.js (TypeScript) chat app MVP using Supabase for authentication and database, and Tailwind CSS for styling.
+This is a Next.js (TypeScript) Twitter Clone using Supabase for authentication and database, and Tailwind CSS for styling.

 ## Features
 - User signup, login, logout (Supabase Auth)